picoCTF 'Advanced Potion Making' Write Up

 └──╼ $

-2. I then opened the file in VS Code as text to see if there was any secret hidden in between.
+2. We can open the file in VS Code as text to see if there was any secret hidden in between.
 Also no luck.

-3. I then moved on to viewing the file in a Hex Editor.
-I had a feeling it was an image, but didn’t know for sure.
-Also, nothing seemed to be hidden in the Hex Array.
+3. Let’s try viewing the file in a Hex Editor.
+I have a feeling it’s an image, but don’t know for sure.
+Also, nothing seems to be hidden in the Hex Array.

 File Format Discovery

-The challenge description hinted at the file being corrupted by a spell, so I started with trying to see what format it could be.
+The challenge description hinted at the file being corrupted by a spell, so we can start by trying to see what format it could be.

 ┌─[parrot@parrot]─[~/Downloads]